RitaBot-Project/Ritabot.gg/_pages/discord-pages/deploy.md

 * Replace the CLIENTID string in the following URL with your own apps client id from Step 2: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
 * Visit the resulting URL and add your bot to any server where you have admin privileges.
 * Once added, your bot should show up more or less instantaneously.
-Type `!t help` within the discord chat for more details on how to use it.
+Type `!tr help` within the discord chat for more details on how to use it.
 Happy translating!